ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 In the second stage, we adjust the school-level projections to align with the selected district-level projection.
 In this stage, the individual school-level projections are used to calculate the percentage share of grade-level enrollment for each school, and then we apply these shares to the selected district-level grade projections.

 Below, I show an example query that implements this two-stage approach.
 This query assumes that the district-level projections have already been calculated and stored in a csv file called `district.csv`, and that the school-level projections have been calculated and stored in a csv file called `schools.csv`.
+These files can be replaced with temporary tables created from the previous steps in the Monte Carlo simulation process.

 ```sql {title="Smoothing School-Level Projections"}
 WITH